2026 Summit Vision: Building a New Blueprint: Reimagining Prosperity. Fueling Opportunity.

 A Guardian is a social impact leader who is committed to designing more inclusive economies for future generations.
 Together, we as Guardians commit to building inclusive wealth, implementing values and policies, and mobilizing assets for an equitable and just future.

-Interested in Sponsorship Oppportunities?
+Interested in Sponsorship Opportunities?

 Put your brand in the room where founders, funders, decision-makers, and ecosystem leaders are building what’s next for innovation and entrepreneurship.
 Explore Guardian Summit sponsorship opportunities in our deck!